ldurniat/Berry/README.md

 ![Setting a hasBody property](https://i.imgur.com/EoyRHK9.png)

+There is full support for every type of [Corona Physic Properties](https://docs.coronalabs.com/guide/physics/physicsBodies/index.html#properties).
+This also includes [Collision Filters](https://docs.coronalabs.com/guide/physics/collisionDetection/index.html#filtering) as well.
+To enable a filter just set the custom property for `maskBits`, `categoryBits`, or `groupIndex` and it will be applied directly to a physics object.

 #### Animation

 Tiled has an animation editor to bring images to life. *Berry* has several features to take advantage of this.
 By adding certain properties to a tile in the editor the animation can be configured.
 These properties are the same as they are to [configure CoronaSDK sprites](https://docs.coronalabs.com/api/library/display/newSprite.html#sequencedata):